mortymacs/fawn/README.md

 # Fawn
-Fawn is a GTK+ widget library which provides easy-to-use functions to create widgets.
+Fawn is a header-only GTK+ widget library which provides easy-to-use functions to create widgets.

 ### Install